apache/hudi/docs/_docs/1_3_use_cases.md

 But, typically these systems end up getting abused for less interactive queries also since data on Hadoop is intolerably stale.
 This leads to under utilization & wasteful hardware/license costs.

 On the other hand, interactive SQL solutions on Hadoop such as Presto & SparkSQL excel in __queries that finish within few seconds__.
-By bringing __data freshness to a few minutes__, Hudi can provide a much efficient alternative, as well unlock real-time analytics on __several magnitudes larger datasets__ stored in DFS.
+By bringing __data freshness to a few minutes__, Hudi can provide a much efficient alternative, as well unlock real-time analytics on __several magnitudes larger tables__ stored in DFS.
 Also, Hudi has no external dependencies (like a dedicated HBase cluster, purely used for real-time analytics) and thus enables faster analytics on much fresher analytics, without increasing the operational overhead.

 ## Incremental Processing Pipelines

-One fundamental ability Hadoop provides is to build a chain of datasets derived from each other via DAGs expressed as workflows.
+One fundamental ability Hadoop provides is to build a chain of tables derived from each other via DAGs expressed as workflows.
 Workflows often depend on new data being output by multiple upstream workflows and traditionally, availability of new data is indicated by a new DFS Folder/Hive Partition.
 Let's take a concrete example to illustrate this.
 An upstream workflow `U` can create a Hive partition for every hour, with data for that hour (event_time) at the end of each hour (processing_time), providing effective freshness of 1 hour.
 Then, a downstream workflow `D`, kicks off immediately after `U` finishes, and does its own processing for the next hour, increasing the effective latency to 2 hours.